Tgxcorporation/skin.nebula/README.md

 ### Install from GitHub
-If you can't wait for the official skin update in xbmc add-on repository, you can manually install the latest skin revision from GitHub.
+If you can't wait for the official skin update in Kodi add-on repository, you can manually install the latest skin revision from GitHub.
 Here is how:

 1. Switch to the "Confluence" skin in Settings.
 2. Uninstall "Nebula" from installed Addons
-3. Close XBMC
+3. Close Kodi
 4. Go into your "packages" folder:

-* Android -> Android/data/org.xbmc.xbmc/files/.xbmc/addons/packages/
+* Android -> Android/data/org.xbmc.kodi/files/.kodi/addons/packages/
-* iOS -> /private/var/mobile/Library/Preferences/XBMC/addons/packages/
+* iOS -> /private/var/mobile/Library/Preferences/kodi/addons/packages/
-* Linux -> ~/.xbmc/addons/packages/
+* Linux -> ~/.kodi/addons/packages/
-* Mac OS X -> /Users/<your_user_name>/Library/Application Support/XBMC/addons/packages/
+* Mac OS X -> /Users/<your_user_name>/Library/Application Support/kodi/addons/packages/
-* OpenELEC -> /storage/.xbmc/addons/packages/
+* OpenELEC -> /storage/.kodi/addons/packages/
-* Windows XP, 7, 8 -> %appdata%\XBMC\addons\packages\
+* Windows XP, 7, 8 -> %appdata%\kodi\addons\packages\

 and delete every file starting with "skin.nebula"

 5. Download the zipped skin for HELIX from https://github.com/Tgxcorporation/skin.nebula/archive/master.zip
-6. Start XBMC and go to Settings -> Add-ons and select "Install from zipped file".
+6. Start Kodi and go to Settings -> Add-ons and select "Install from zipped file".
 Browse for the file downloaded in point n.
 5 and press "ok".
 The updated skin should install.